 The bass is so far full enough, and well balanced.
 But where is the control?
 Ariana Grande’s bass rhythms make the speakers flatten if you turn up the volume a bit, and a chamber orchestra does not get enough dynamics to engage.
 Sonos is beaten by Focal and simply crushed by B&W.

-Sonos Outdoor is a slightly twisted nut to crack.
-On the one hand, the speakers make little mistake, there are no unnotes here.
-But where is the dynamic?
+Sonos Outdoor is a tough nut to crack.
+On the one hand, the speakers make few mistakes, there are no missteps here.
+But what became of the dynamics?
 There is simply too little going on here, it never swings, we do not feel like dancing.
 The bass is tame, the midrange as well, and honestly there is also a lack of resolution in the treble.

-Everything could have been forgiven, and we would probably have given Sonos Outdoor four straight stars in this field, if they then also cost about the same as the rest.
-But with a price increase of 50 percent, it can not be defended.
+Everything could have been forgiven, and we would probably have given Sonos Outdoor four straight stars in this field, if they had priced them like the rest.
+But at this level, it can not be defended.
 Then we are instead down on a half-cheap 3-er.
 Sorry, not sorry.